sketch-hq/sketch-assistant-core-rules/README.md

 ## Development

-The following section of the readme only relates to developing the assistant, not using it in your own projects
+The following section of the readme only relates to developing the Assistant, not using it in your own projects.

 ### Requirements